Thomasaujoux/web-scraping/README.md

 This repository includes the first part of my second-year internship at ENSAE (National School of Statistics and Economic Administration), which I carried out at INRAE (National Research Institute for Agriculture, Food and the Environment) over a 1-month period.

-The subject is the automation and enrichment with web-crwling and web-scraping tools of a database that is maintained and fed by hand by a team of 7 people.
+The subject is the automation and enrichment with web-crawling and web-scraping tools of a database that is maintained and fed by hand by a team of 7 people.
 This is the first time INRAE has used these algorithms.

 WARNING: Web scraping is illegal and what was done in this project must not be reproduced.
 However, in the context of my internship at a research institute, Web Scraping is legal.
 I am therefore sharing the content of my code to help other research institutes and not to encourage illegal Web scraping.